poti35/mysql-wordpress-mc/README.md

 choco install minikube
 ```

-* Fifth: open a powershell and execute ```minikube start --v 3``` .
+* Fifth: open a powershell and execute ```minikube start --v=3``` .
 This will create a VM instance with the installation of kubernetes locally.
 * Sixth: check if your installation if running properly, for that execute por example: ```kubectl get nodes``` the result must be similar to:

 ```